gomez9656/gomez9656/README.md

 - PCB Arduino shield for students to practice continuous control subjects
 - IoT prototype to control several 3D printers at the workshop, while the students are at home.
 Saving time and identifying errors early

-You can check all this projects in my GitHub: @gomez9656
+You can check all this projects here on GitHub

 My native language is Spanish.
 I have a fluent English and an intermediate German.
 Don't hesitate to contact me here.
 Do it on German, ¡I would like to improve it!